 It was criticized by Edward Snowden, himself famous for disclosing classified information in the interest of transparency.
 In his tweet, he accused WikiLeaks of not having “even modest curation” of what it releases and how.

 Democratizing information has never been more vital, and @Wikileaks has helped.
 But their hostility to even modest curation is a mistake.— Edward Snowden (@Snowden) July 28, 2016

 For his part, Julian Assange of WikiLeaks said in a statement that WikiLeaks is simply fulfilling its mission and publishes information as it gets it.
 If it had info on Trump or other candidates, it would publish that as well.

 “Publishing is what we do.
 To withhold the publication of such information until after the election would have been to favour one of the candidates above the public’s right to know, “ wrote Assange.

 WikiLeaks also responded in less lofty terms to Snowden, claiming he's trying to get a pardon from Clinton should she get elected by tweeting:

-As Assange is now regarded as a hero in rightwing circles while Reddit thinks Trump will pardon him, and with the U.S. intelligence community accusing Russia of being the source of the leaks, it’s undeniable that WikiLeaks had a profound impact on the elections and has even more revelations to make.
+As Assange is now regarded as a hero in rightwing circles while increasingly reactionary Reddit thinks Trump will pardon him, and with the U.S. intelligence community now confirming Russia as being the source of the leaks, it’s undeniable that WikiLeaks had a profound impact on the elections and has even more revelations to make.

 The question remains - is the interest of freedom of speech and transparency overriding any need for control over what information is released and when and what its repercussions are going to be?
 Was it fair that Clinton’s campaign seemed to be singled out by an Internet crusader, helping to bring the unknown of a Trump Presidency to fruition?
 The answer to this might depend on your political leanings, but even die-hard-liberals may find it hard to view freedom of speech and transparency in the same way after the unprecedented influence WikiLeaks had in 2016.